matteobarbieri/libtcod-tutorial/MANUAL.md

  * Light: creates a source of light attached to an entity.
 At higher levels has a chance to blind if cast directly on a creature.
  * Lightning: chance to stun the enemy for a given number of turns.
- * Fireball:
+ * Fireball: deal fire damage in an area.
- * Ice blast: deal cold
+ * Ice blast: deal cold damage to a single target

 ## Combat system